Shoxx98/kanjilearner/README.md

 `./kanjilearner`
 ### how to use the GUI
+- at any point you can click "clear canvas" to clear all drawing areas
-- click next for loading the first entry in the csv
+- click "next" for loading the first entry in the csv
 - read the english vocabulary name on the top of the GUI
 - draw the kanji
 - click "show solution"
 - manually check if you drew the kanji correctly.
 I would recommend looking up how to draw the kanji on [jisho.org](https://jisho.org/search/%E7%A7%81%20%23kanji) (see the stroke order section).
 - click "knew the solution" if you think you got it right. this automatically chooses another entry in the csv and marks the entry as recently pracitced.
 - click "next" if you do not think you got it right
-- click "clear canvas" to clear all drawing areas